AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/company/create.md

 The `createCompany` mutation creates a company at the request of either a customer or a guest.
 The company definition includes the first name, last name, and email address of the company administrator.
 The email address assigned to the account cannot already exist in the system.
 Therefore, a customer attempting to create a company cannot use the same email address they used to log in to the storefront.

-The company administrator cannot log in or perform additional company-related tasks until a Magento administrator approves the request to create a company.
+The company administrator cannot log in or perform additional company-related tasks until an administrator approves the request to create a company.

 ## Syntax